Autumn Budget 2017: some highlights

 In a Budget statement he described as a “vision for Britain’s future”, Chancellor Philip Hammond opened his speech by pledging £3bn more for Brexit – so Britain was “prepared for every possible outcome”.

-The ‘rabbit out of the hat’ this time was the abolition of stamp duty for all first-time house buyers for properties up to £300k, meaning an effective £5,000 saving.
+The ‘rabbit out of the hat’ at this Budget was the abolition of stamp duty for all first-time house buyers for properties up to £300k, meaning an effective £5,000 saving.
 It will also be available on the first £300,000 of the purchase price of properties up to £500,000.

 Other highlights include: